Is fluoride bad for you?

-Today, nearly all dentists and the American Dental Association support the daily use of fluoride.
-Not only in toothpaste, but also in mouthwashes, and as part of routine dental visits.
-They are convinced the evidence supports that fluoride is both effective and safe.
+Nearly all dentists and the American Dental Association support the daily use of fluoride in toothpaste, mouthwashes, and as part of routine dental visits.
+They insist that fluoride is both effective and safe.

 The Fluoride Debate

-Regardless of the dental health community's support of it, many individuals, independent scientists, and some dentists have been speaking out in recent years about their concerns regarding the possible risks.
+Regardless of the dental health community’s support of fluoride, many individuals, independent scientists, and some dentists have been speaking out in recent years about their concerns regarding the possible risks of fluoride.
 Professionals are finally questioning the side effects of fluoride.

-Their opinions range from the belief we should completely ban the use of it, to the view that our current level of use is particularly excessive.
-Especially with regard to its inclusion in public water supplies.
+Their opinions range from the belief we should completely ban the use of fluoride to the view that our current level of use is particularly excessive, especially with regard to its inclusion in public water supplies.

 Critics of fluoride believe that individuals should be allowed to choose what they put into their bodies and at an amount that makes them comfortable.

 Check out the list below to see some of the arguments against fluoride.

 - Fluoride is naturally occurring in water; it’s unnecessary to add more